The 802 Challenge is back again every Tuesday in March 2026.

 NEXT STEPS – WHERE TO GO FROM HERE

-Along Centre Street, success and growth are embodied in art and architecture.
+Walking along Centre Street, the city’s success and growth are embodied in art and architecture.
 From another iconic public art installation – Wonderland, you see two of the tallest buildings in the city.
 Their construction had a significant impact on the skyline and urban landscape.
 Follow the link to learn more: Wonderland – Tallest Buildings

 There are so many great places in Calgary to explore.

-Pictured: At an official height of 95 metres (310 ft, 9 inches), the world’s tallest painted mural with the Calgary Tower, 190.8-metre (626 ft) in the background.
+Pictured: The mural stands at an official height of 95 metres (310 ft, 9 inches).
+It is the world’s tallest painted mural.
+The Calgary Tower, 190.8-metre (626 ft), stands in the background.
 The mural was painted by legendary German graffiti artist @mirkoreisser (DAIM) in collaboration with @yycbump.